swup/swup/readme.md

 ```

 ### Link Selector
-Link selector defines link elements will trigger the transition.
+Link selector defines link elements that will trigger the transition.
 Default form is shown below.
 ```javascript
 LINK_SELECTOR: 'a[href^="/"]:not([data-no-swup]), a[href^="#"]:not([data-no-swup]), a[xlink\\:href]'
 ```
 In case you want to exclude links for some routes, lightbox or any other functionality, simply extend the selector.
 By default, you can simply add **data-no-swup** attribute if you want to exclude just a few.

-**Note:** it is recommended to disable transition between the language versions of your site, for multiple reasons (replacing of header/footer elements, analytics...).
+**Note:** it is recommended to disable transition between language versions of your site, for multiple reasons (replacing of header/footer, analytics...).

 ### Elements
 Elements option defines the array of elements to be replaced.
-Elements option usually contains the main elements with a content of the page.
+Elements option usually contains the main element with content of the page.
 However, elements can include any element that is common for all transitioned pages.
 Example of such additional element is the "change language" link, which appears the same across site, but leads to a different link on each page.
-Options defaults to the single element of id `#swup`.
+Option defaults to the single element of id `#swup`.
 ```javascript
 options = {
     elements: ['#swup']